strohmer/strohmerrank/README.md

 # strohmerrank
-A repository for coding challenges from various sites that's it.
+A repository for coding challenges from various sites.
+That's it.
 But GitHub insists on having a Readme.